India says committed to humanitarian support for Myanmar to deal with COVID-19

-NEW DELHI, Feb 4 (Reuters) - India will provide humanitarian assistance to Myanmar to fight the coronavirus pandemic, the foreign ministry said on Thursday, as international pressure mounts against its military leaders following for a coup.
+NEW DELHI (Reuters) - India will provide humanitarian assistance to Myanmar to fight the coronavirus pandemic, the foreign ministry said on Thursday, as international pressure mounts against its military leaders following for a coup.

 New Delhi had sent 1.5 million doses of COVID-19 vaccine to Myanmar as part of a diplomatic effort last month before the military overthrew and detained elected leader Aung San Suu Kyi.